ratschlab/immunopepper/README.md

 comprehensive set of peptides can be used subsequently for further downstream analyses, such as domain annotation or computational immunology.

+#TODO: include explanation of background and foreground somewhere?
 ## Get Started

 ### Installation